The 5 Types of White Paint Colors

 DONE!

-In this next photo, we darkened Benjamin Moore Cloud White just to give it a BIT more oomph (a super technical term)…
+In this next photo, we darkened Benjamin Moore Cloud White just to give it a bit more oomph (a super technical term)…

 We can also pull our first two types of white into the picture now, as warm whites will either be BRIGHT or SOFT:

-- A BRIGHT WARM white (LRV approx. 87+) – the brightness gives us that higher LRV
+• A BRIGHT WARM white (LRV approx. 87+) – the brightness gives us that higher LRV

-- A SOFT WARM white (LRV approx. 82-86) – the softness gives us that slightly lower LRV
+• A SOFT WARM white (LRV approx. 82-86) – the softness gives us that slightly lower LRV

-In this next photo, Benjamin Moore Gray Owl looks gorgeous with Cloud White on the trims.
-If you want to increase the warmth of a warm white, you’ll partner it with a gray, greige, or cool-toned paint color.
+If you want to increase the warmth of a warm white, you’ll partner it with a shade of gray or even a more muted, not overly warm neutral like taupe or greige.
 Opposites attract and make each other stronger (just like me n’ Tim).

 WHERE TO USE WARM WHITE PAINT COLORS

-- in almost any palette, as long as it’s not TOO crisp and cool
+• In almost any palette, as long as it’s not TOO crisp and cool

-- they can offer an interesting contrast to many gray paint colors as they slightly enhance each other
+• They can offer an interesting contrast to many gray paint colors as they slightly enhance each other

-- not always the best for marble or quartz countertops
+• Not always the best for marble or quartz countertops

 WHERE ARE WARM WHITES MORE CHALLENGING?

-- with existing ‘non-warm white’ trims and cabinets, especially cream or cool whites
+• With existing ‘non-warm white’ trims and cabinets, especially cream or cool whites

-- south-facing or western afternoon light IF the white is considerably warm
+• South-facing or western afternoon light, if the white is considerably warm

 In this next living room, the warm white fireplace surround is too warm for the TRUE white preferences of the marble tile…

-The above comparison makes the white trim look almost CREAM.
+The above comparison makes the white trim look almost cream.
 However, on its own, it’s likely a very pretty SOFT WARM white like Alabaster.

 The FIVE BEST Almost FOOL-PROOF Whites for Your Home